 The Plan's investments are uninsured and unregistered and are held in custodians' or the Bank's accounts in the Plan's name.
-The U.S. Real Estate Investment fund, the ASB Real Estate Fund, the LBC Credit Partners Investment Fund, and the Crescent Direct Lending Fund are privately placed funds, which operate as an alternative investment fund which offers their shares at the net asset value (NAV) of the fund.
+The U.S. Real Estate Investment fund, the ASB Real Estate Fund (held by the Chevy Chase Trust), the LBC Credit Partners Investment Fund, and the Crescent Direct Lending Fund are privately placed funds, which operate as an alternative investment fund which offers their shares at the net asset value (NAV) of the fund.
 The NAV is based on the value of the underlying assets owned by the fund minus its liabilities and then divided by the number of shares or percentage of ownership outstanding.